 - The international community has a responsibility to use appropriate diplomatic, humanitarian and other means to protect populations from these crimes.
 If a State is manifestly failing to protect its populations, the international community must be prepared to take collective action to protect populations, in accordance with the Charter of the United Nations.

-The work of former Special Adviser on the Prevention of Genocide, Mr. Francis Deng, should be viewed in conjunction with the closely related work of former Special Adviser on the Responsibility to Protect, Mr. Edward Luck, who focuses on developing the conceptual, political and operational aspects of the Responsibility to Protect.
-In order to eliminate redundancy and maximize effective use of resources, the Secretary-General directed the two Special Advisers to form a joint office and merge their functions and activities.
-This decision was referred to in the Secretary-General’s letter to the President of the Security Council of 31 August 2007 (S/2007/721), as well in his statements and reports to the General Assembly on the responsibility to protect in 2009 and 2010 (A/63/677, A/64/864).
-These followed extensive consultations with Member States and United Nations entities, including multiple meetings of the Secretary-General’s Policy Committee dedicated to the responsibility to protect.
+The work of the Special Adviser on the Prevention of Genocide, should be viewed in conjunction with the closely related work of the Special Adviser on the Responsibility to Protect who focuses on developing the conceptual, political and operational aspects of the Responsibility to Protect.
+In order to eliminate redundancy and maximize effective use of resources, the Secretary-General directed the two former Special Advisers in 2007 to form a joint office and merge their functions and activities.
+This decision was referred to in the Secretary-General’s letter to the President of the Security Council of 31 August 2007 (S/2007/721), as well in his statements and reports to the General Assembly on the Responsibility to Protect in 2009 and 2010 (A/63/677, A/64/864).
+These followed extensive consultations with Member States and United Nations entities, including multiple meetings of the Secretary-General’s Policy Committee dedicated to the Responsibility to Protect.
 This merger has resulted in changes to the conceptual framework, methodology and operational activities of the Office.

 The Secretary-General addresses the interactive debate on “The Role of Regional and Sub-regional Arrangements in Implementing the Responsibility to Protect".
 (UN Photo/Evan Schneider)

 On 9 August 2010, the Secretary-General addressed an informal interactive General Assembly dialogue on “Early warning, assessment and the responsibility to protect” as part of the General Assembly’s continued consideration of the emerging concept.
-The Secretary-General’s report (A/64/864 ) on the issue highlights existing early warning and assessment mechanisms within the UN system, identifies gaps and proposes ways to improve the UN’s ability to use available early warning information effectively, including information from field operations, and to improve early, flexible and balanced responses where there is a risk of the genocide, crimes against humanity, war crimes or ethnic cleansing.
-Mr. Luck delivered remarks during the August 2010 dialogue on early warning, assessment and the Responsibility to Protect .
+The Secretary-General’s report (A/64/864 ) on the issue highlights existing early warning and assessment mechanisms within the UN system, identifies gaps and proposes ways to improve the UN’s ability to use available early warning information effectively, including information from field operations, and to improve early, flexible and balanced responses where there is a risk of the genocide, crimes against humanity, war crimes or ethnic cleansing..
+Mr. Luck delivered remarks during the August 2010 dialogue..

 Permanent Representative of Côte d’Ivoire to UN;